 The tokenizer is an invisible container that can display multiple tokens.

 - They may also contain key-value pairs, such as John Miller (ID1234567).

 - They contain a Remove icon, which is invisible if the token is in edit mode.

 Behavior and Interaction

 Users can interact with tokens using a mouse, keyboard, and/or touch input.
 In size L (desktop) only, hovering with the mouse over the token produces a tooltip with the entire content of the token (on a maximum of two lines).

 Selecting and Deselecting Tokens

-The user can select a series of tokens by placing the cursor in an initial position (which can also be a token), holding down the SHIFT key, and clicking or tapping a new position.
+The user can select a series of tokens by placing the cursor in an initial position (which can also be a token), holding down the SHIFT key, and clicking a new position.
 The tokens between these two cursor positions are then selected.

 The user can add tokens to the multi-combo box and multi-input control.
 New tokens are added in the order in which they are entered.

 The user can instantly remove tokens via the keyboard, or by clicking the Remove icon.